microsoft/OpenAIWorkshop/scenarios/prompt_engineering/98_Hyperparameters_Overview.md

 Specify up to four sequences where the model will stop generating further tokens in a response.
 The returned text will not contain the stop sequence.
 ```
+## Summary

+In this lab, you have successfully acquired the knowledge of Azure OpenAI hyperparamters and it's functionalities.

+### You have successfully completed the lab